hewison-chris/agora-cl-docs/website/docs/getting-started.md

 ## Developer wiki

-<p>This section contains documents targeted at developers who want to contribute to Prysm's codebase.</p>
+<p>This section contains documents targeted at developers who want to contribute to Agora-cl's codebase.</p>
 </div>
 <div class='panel'>
-<a href='contribute/contribution-guidelines'>Contribute to Prysm's codebase</a>
+<a href='contribute/contribution-guidelines'>Contribute to Agora-cl's codebase</a>
 </div>
 <div class='panel'>
 <a href='contribute/golang-principles'>Golang principles</a>